TormStorm/jagex-launcher-linux/README.md

 ## Jagex Launcher
 Install the Jagex Launcher either in a Windows virtual machine or on a seperate computer<br>
 Copy the installation folder to your home directory on your Linux computer<br>
-Open a terminal, navigate to the Jagex Launcher and start it with the following command: `wine JagexLauncher.exe`
+Navigate to the Jagex Launcher and start it with the following command: `wine JagexLauncher.exe`

 ## Desktop entry
 Create a new file called `jagex-launcher.desktop` with the following text: